shikhu51197/shikhu51197/README.md

 <h2>❤✨About Me</h2>
 <h3>
-    <i>- I'm a full-stack web developer skilled in the MERN stack who focuses on writing clean, elegant, and efficient code.</i>
+    <i>- I'm a passionate and enthusiastic 🤓  full-stack web developer skilled in the MERN stack who focuses on writing clean, elegant, and efficient code.</i>
 </h3>

 <h3>